 The successful intern should be familiar with basic historic research techniques, have the ability to accomplish varied tasks and have the ability to work both in a team setting and independently.

 This internship is non-paying and requires a minimum of 150 hours for completion, generally completed 10-15 hours per week.
 Hours for interns will be scheduled in a period from 8:00 a.m. to 5:00 p.m., Monday-Friday.
 Interested applicants should send a resume and cover letter detailing what they would like to obtain from an internship to Tom Lonnberg at the Evansville Museum at firstname.lastname@example.org.

 SCIENCE GRAPHICS INTERNSHIP

-Applications are open for Spring and Summer 2017.
+Applications are open for Fall 2018.

 This is a unique opportunity for individuals who are interested in a computer graphics practicum.
 While the program is geared towards current students at the junior or senior level of a university program, any interested person is encouraged to apply.
 This internship is non-paying.